This section outlines the step-by-step process for how to use Prysm with its built-in web interface.

 - We recommend going through the "imported wallet" route, and importing your keys you obtained during the eth2 launchpad deposit-cli process, as this is the most secure setup.
 Upon completing wallet creation, you will be redirected to your main dashboard, where you can see several important items such as your recent validating performance or your beacon node's sync status.

 This page is useful to monitor how your processes are doing without needing to navigate to your terminal!
 In addition, you can visit your

-Wallet and Accounts -> Accounts page to view all your validating keys in an ordered table, explore their historical performance on https://beaconcha.in, back up your accounts, import new ones, and more.
-The web UI is an easy way to do a lot of common validator commands without needing to be an expert with CLI or terminal commands.
+Wallet and Accounts -> Accounts page to view all your validating keys in an ordered table, explore their historical performance on https://beaconcha.in, and import new ones.

 Step 5: Contributing to the web interface code

 The web interface is open source and located at github.com/prysmaticlabs/prysm-web-ui.
 It is an Angular application, and we always welcome your help!

 Web UI in development mode uses mock data by default

 The recommended way to run prysm web is from the validator client itself via the

 --web flag.
 If you are building the web UI from source and doing